tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >***Ki: Quickened Healing.*** You can spend 2 ki points and regain 1d10 + 7 hit points.
 >
 >#### Reactions
 >***Deflect Missiles.*** When you are hit by a ranged weapon attack, you deflect or catch the missile, reducing the damage you take from the attack by 1d10 + 24.
 If you reduce the damage to 0, you can catch the missile if it is small enough for you to hold in one hand and you have at least one hand free.
-If you catch a missile in this way, you can spend 1 ki point to make a ranged attack with a range of 20/60 using the weapon or piece of ammunition you just caught, as part of the same reaction.
+If you catch a missile in this way, you can spend 1 ki point to make a ranged attack using the weapon or piece of ammunition you just caught (*Ranged Weapon Attack* +11 to hit, range 20/60, one target.
+Hit: 1d10 + 4 damage of the ammunition's type), as part of the same reaction.
 You make this attack with proficiency, regardless of your weapon proficiencies, and the missile counts as a monk weapon for the attack.
 >
 >***Slow Fall.*** Reduce any falling damage you take by 100.
+>
+>***Ki: Body of the Astral Self.*** When you take acid, cold, fire, force, lightning, or thunder damage, you can deflect it.
+When you do so, the damage you take is reduced by 1d10 + 4.
 >
 >
 >#### Bonus Actions